 Dr. Walia received her MD degree from the Kasturba Medical College, India.
 She completed her residency at St. Elizabeth Health Center and fellowship training at the University Hospitals of Cleveland, Case Western Reserve University.

 Dr. Walia's research focuses on the association of obstructive sleep apnea and cardiovascular disorders particularly resistant hypertension.
+She is also actively involved in research related to patient reported outcomes in relationship to treatment of sleep disordered breathing.
 She is currently involved in several clinical trials elucidating the relationship between sleep disordered breathing and resistant hypertension to devise new interventions for effective management of hypertension in this patient population.
-Her results have been presented nationally and have resulted in over 40 abstracts, manuscripts and book chapters.
+Her results have been presented nationally and have resulted in numerous abstracts, manuscripts and book chapters.

-Dr. Walia has given numerous presentations on the topics related to sleep disorders.
+Dr. Walia has given numerous presentations on the topics related to sleep disorders regionally and nationally.

 She is involved in media relations to increase awareness of sleep disorders and has appeared on numerous national news broadcasts.
-She mentors sleep medicine fellows and serves as reviewer on multiple journals including Sleep and Breathing, American Family Physician, Journal of Clinical Sleep Medicine and Journal of Clinical Sleep Research
+She also serves as a Medical Director for the Lorain sleep laboratory of Cleveland Clinic.
+She mentors sleep medicine fellows and serves as reviewer on multiple journals including Sleep and Breathing, American Family Physician, Journal of Clinical Sleep Medicine and Journal of Clinical Sleep Research.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.